A quick overview of Avni software for field data collection and reporting.

 Avni consists of 4 major components which perform various functions as explained below:

-Avni Web App: This is the Administration Interface where you can configure and setup Avni server, for example configuring master data for Locations, Hierarchies, Users, design the Program Forms, etc. It can also be used for Data Imports, Exports and Data-Entry.
-It runs in a web-browser.
+Avni Web App: This is the Administration Interface where you can configure and set up the Avni server, for example configuring master data for Locations, Hierarchies, Users, designing the Program Forms, etc. It can also be used for Data Imports, Exports, and Data-Entry.
+It runs in a web browser.

-Avni Hosted Service: The central instance of Avni server running on the cloud, which stores all the master data, configuration and field-entered data.
-If you don't want to use the cloud instance, then you can setup your own local instance of Avni in your data-center / server.
+Avni Hosted Service: The central instance of the Avni server running on the cloud, which stores all the master data, configuration, and field-entered data.
+If you don't want to use the cloud instance, then you can set up your own local instance of Avni in your data center/server.
 Avni is fully Open-Source.

 See Avni Hosted Service for details of the Avni hosted service